Developing Talent in Rural America through Work-based Learning Experiences

-Kimberly Hauge serves as a policy analyst for the Economic Opportunity Division of the National Governors Association Center for Best Practices, where she works to identify and promote innovative practices in developing a talent pipeline of skilled workers.
+Kimberly Hauge serves as a senior policy analyst for the Economic Opportunity Division of the National Governors Association Center for Best Practices, where she works to identify and promote innovative practices in developing a talent pipeline of skilled workers.
 Her key focus areas include work-based learning, funding streams and support for individuals with barriers to employment.

 Introduction: Rural America’s Talent Development Challenge